+Surrounding Development and Neighborhood Character:

-Current and Surrounding Development; Neighborhood Character; Access: Existing on-site development consists of one single family residence.
-Vehicular access occurs from the alley with pedestrian access from Rainier Avenue S. The surrounding development is a mix of commercial and institutional uses along Rainier Avenue South including the Berean Church and YMCA to the north and one-story commercial and multifamily uses to the south.
+The surrounding development is a mix of commercial and institutional uses along Rainier Avenue South including the Berean Church and YMCA to the north and one-story commercial and multifamily uses to the south.
 Across Rainier Avenue South are several commercial establishments.
-Across the alley to the west are multifamily structures.
-There is an international character to the area with a variety of eating establishments and services.
-The street trees along Rainier Avenue South in this block are mature creating an abundance of shade on the right of way and site.
-Pedestrian access is proposed from Rainier Avenue S. No vehicular parking is to be provided.
+There is an alley in this block and across the alley to the west are multifamily structures.
+The international character to the area includes a variety of ethnic eating establishments and services.
+The street trees along Rainier Avenue in this block are mature creating an abundance of shade on the right of way and site.